SSN or ITIN for Taxes

 - Please take your time and answer all the questions carefully.

-- Once you've filled out the SSN paperwork, go to the Social Security office during business hours.
-Bring the following documents with you:
+- Go to a Social Security office on your appointment date.
+Bring the following original documents with you:

 - Printed copy of your most recent I-94